Associate Professor of Mathematics

 Dr. Maryann Huey received her doctorate from the University of Missouri in Mathematics Education and holds a master's degree in mathematics from the University of Kansas as well as a master's degree in business administration from the Ohio State University.

-Dr. Huey conducts research in the areas of statistics education, teachers' use of curricular resources, and mathematical reasoning.
+Dr. Huey conducts research in the areas of statistics education, teachers' use of curricular resources, equity, and mathematical reasoning.
 Recently, Dr. Huey was awarded a Mathematics and Science partnership grant.
-The project, Statistics and Probability for Teaching Secondary Students, provides professional development activities to secondary teachers in alignment with the Common Core Curriculum Content and Mathematical Practice Standards in rural Iowa.
+The project, Statistics and Probability for Teaching Secondary Students, provided professional development activities to over 100 secondary teachers in alignment with the Common Core Curriculum Content and Mathematical Practice Standards throughout Iowa.

-Dr. Huey teaches mathematics methods and content courses and is a licensed mathematics teacher.
+Dr. Huey teaches a variety of courses including mathematics methods and content courses.